Approved by the Committee for Sustainability on July 18, 2013

-Approved by the Policy Review Committee May 7, 2010
+Approved by the Public Policy Committee on August 14, 2013

-The American Society of Civil Engineers (ASCE) defines sustainability as a set of economic, environmental and social conditions in which all of society has the capacity and opportunity to maintain and improve its quality of life indefinitely, without degrading the quantity, quality or the availability of natural resources and ecosystems.
-Moreover, sustainable development is the process of converting natural resources into products and services that are more profitable, productive, and useful, while maintaining or enhancing the quantity, quality, availability and productivity of the remaining natural resource base and the ecological systems on which they depend.
+The American Society of Civil Engineers (ASCE) defines sustainability as a set of economic, environmental and social conditions in which all of society has the capacity and opportunity to maintain and improve its quality of life indefinitely, without degrading the quantity, quality or the availability of natural, economic and social resources.
+Sustainable development is the application of these resources to enhance the safety, welfare, and quality of life for all of society.

 - Promote broad understanding of economic, environmental, political, social, and technical issues and processes as related to sustainable development;